wangdi4/llvm/opencl-intel/doc/cpu_backend_lit_tests.rst

 For example in ``opencl/backend/tests/barrier`` directory all files with ``.ll`` extension are treated as tests.

+In case when a new test folder is added during development cmake won't re-run automatically and new test target will not be created.
+A solution is to re-run cmake by either performing a clean build or clearing cmake cache.

 LIT tests configuration and internal details
 ============================================